Chiclayo: Metropolitan area

-Population
+Demographics

 According to the Census of Population and Housing undertaken in 2007, 574,408 people inhabit the area within Chiclayo's city limits or the six municipalities.
 The metropolitan area has a population of 930,824; it includes other nearby cities like Monsefú and Lambayeque in a ten-minute radius by paved highway.
 Under the thirty-minute range are, in order of hierarchy, Ferreñafe, Santa Rosa, Eten, Illimo and Tuman.
 Chiclayo is at the center of the Chancay River delta, in a fertile valley.
+The city is the fourth largest in Peru, after Lima, Arequipa, and Trujillo.

 According to the planning director of Chiclayo, by 2020 the San Jose district belonging to the Lambayeque Province will be completely integrated with the city of Chiclayo.
 The district has a population 12,156 inhabitants.
 Most of the district is conurbanized with the rest of Chiclayo.

 Education and culture

 University education

 The following is a list of the universities located in Chiclayo: